tanya88099/digital_clock/README.md

-This is the digital clock trail project.
+This is the digital clock trial project.